Orange-OpenSource/a11y-guidelines/src/en/web/develop/index.md

 ---
 title: "WCAG based guidelines for web development"
-abstract: "This set of criteria intended for websites and web applications describes code-related accessibility criteria"
+abstract: "Set of criteria for websites and web applications to be taken in account during the development phase"
 ---

 # WCAG based guidelines for web development